disorders, such as

 This relatively new technology involves the use of a

-digestive tract.
-The device is swallowed and travels through the
+within the digestive tract.
+The device is swallowed and

-the system overall.
-A data recorder, worn on a belt, collects
+overall.
+A data recorder, worn on a belt, collects the

-used to measure how quickly and completely food empties from the
+test is used to measure how quickly and completely food

-radioactive material, and then an external scan is used to track
+then an external scan is used to track the radioactive

-the radioactive material as it moves through the digestive
+material as it moves through the digestive tract.

 Gastroparesis cannot be cured.
 Treatment approaches include:

-eating smaller and more frequent meals, avoiding high-fat foods
+improved by eating smaller and more frequent meals,

 For more information, call 1.866.CALL.MLH.